zdfowler/cybr8420-project/code_review.md

 1. In-memory encryption
 2. Datafile encryption

 __1. In memory encryption.__  In memory protection is accomplished using a SecureInput utility, in which a field's value is XORed with a random salt during input to create a ProtectedValue.
-The ProtectedValue contains a "psuedo value", salt, and length, which is used to retrieve the record later.
+The ProtectedValue contains a "pseudo value", salt, and length, which is used to retrieve the record later.
 This prevents in-memory inspection of any protected field.
 When the data is written to disk, it is stored in the same format.

 Mitigates [CWE-316: Cleartext Storage of Sensitive Information in Memory](https://cwe.mitre.org/data/definitions/316.html)